RedTint/node-web-project-template/README.md

 # Future Goals
 I intend to fork this repository and start creating problem-specific and framework-specific templates.
 I will update this repository to provide links to templates created from this repository.
 If time allows it, I'll be able to give you the following:

-- [ ] Create Angular Template - based on this repository
+- [ ] Create Angular Template
-- [ ] Create Appbuilder Template - based on this repository
+- [ ] Create Appbuilder Template
-- [ ] Create API Template using Sequelize - based on this repository
+- [ ] Create API Template using Sequelize
-- [ ] Create API Template using MongoDb - based on this repository
+- [ ] Create API Template using MongoDb
-- [ ] Create ETL Template using CRON - based on this repository
+- [ ] Create ETL Template using CRON